-A Master of Divinity (MDiv) is a ‘professional’ Masters degree and primarily planned-out for those who want to pursue a ministry career.iii The Association of Theological Schools (ATS), the body that accredits most seminaries in the US, defines the MDiv as a program that prepares “persons for ordained ministry and for general pastoral and religious leadership responsibilities in congregations and other settings.”iii Some students who enter the pastorate might stop with the MDIV, but it could also serve as a platform to a Doctor of Divinity program.
+A Master of Divinity (MDiv) is a “professional” master’s degree primarily designed for those who want to pursue a ministry career.
+The Association of Theological Schools (ATS), the body that accredits most seminaries in the US, defines the MDiv as a program that prepares “persons for ordained ministry and for general pastoral and religious leadership responsibilities in congregations and other settings.”
+Some students who enter the pastorate might stop with the MDiv, but it could also serve as a pathway to a Doctor of Divinity program.

-Most MDiv programs require at least three academic years of full-time study or the equivalent and could require between 70 and 100 credit hours.
+MDiv programs typically require at least three academic years of full-time study or the equivalent and could require between 70 and 100 credit hours.
 Aside from the academic required courses, students may study independently or through directed research to complete a capstone.
-Another requirement of a MDiv is a period of intense and supervised practice, which might enable students to gain some hands-on experience in the tasks of ministerial leadership.
+Another common requirement of an MDiv is a period of intense and supervised practice, which might enable students to gain some hands-on experience in the tasks of ministerial leadership.

 Courses and Curriculum